appleseedhq/blenderseed/docs/osl/osl.rst

 Can I use OSL shaders from third parties?
 -----------------------------------------
     Yes, with a few exceptions.
-OSL shaders transfer their results to the host renderer BSDF's by using an items called a 'closure'.
-While OSL suggests a limited set of 'default' closures, many renderers either don't implement them or add their own.
-OSL shaders that use closures may or may not work with a different renderer.
+OSL shaders transfer their results to the host renderer BSDF's by using an item called a 'closure'.
+While OSL suggests a limited set of generic closures, many renderers don't implement all of them and many add their own closures to the list.
+OSL shaders that use closure calls may or may not work with a different renderer.
 If the OSL shader is being used for pattern generation or processing, it will usually work just fine with another renderer.
 The only drawback is that third party shaders may not have the metadata that blenderseed uses to construct its node UI.

 Can I write my own shaders?
 ---------------------------